 The UMES SOP has adopted a 'no fault' absentee policy.
-'No fault' means that normally all absences are equal regardless of the reason, no questions asked.
+'No fault' means that normally all absences are equal regardless of the reason, no questions asked, unless the number of absences exceeds the maximum allowed.
 Attendance can be taken at any time during the day, and may also be taken multiple times during a day.
 If a student is not present when the photo is taken, he/she will be marked absent.
-Tardiness is considered an absence.
-If a student has more than five (5) absences in a two week assessment period, the student will not be able to assess or reassess without providing approved documentation for the absences.
+Three counts of tardiness equal one absence.
+Tardiness is defined as arriving within 30 minutes after the scheduled class start time.
+Being late for more than 30 minutes is considered an absence.
+If a student has more than five (5) absences in a two-week assessment period, the student will not be able to assess or reassess without providing approved documentation for the absences.
 An assessment period starts the first class after an assessment and ends the day before the next assessment.
 If an extended illness requires a student to be absent for more than five (5) days, documentation from a health care provider must be provided for the absence for all days out, including the initial five (5) days.
 Any other absences that might cause a student to miss more than five (5) days must be approved by the Assistant Dean for Student Affairs, in writing one week in advance for a scheduled event or prior to the fourth absence for an emergency event.
-Professional meetings attended on behalf of UMES SOP are not counted as an absence, providing the Assistant Dean for Student Affairs has received the absence documentation form and documentation a minimum of a week in advance, and they are approved.
+Professional meetings attended on behalf of UMES SOP are not counted as an absence, provided that the Assistant Dean for Student Affairs has received the absence documentation form and documentation a minimum of a week in advance, and they are approved.
 The student should also contact the teaching faculty.
 Absence documentation forms can be obtained from the School of Pharmacy Portal or from the Student Affairs Office.